 “The Latest” covers both my writings on various topics, as well as the writings of others.
 Much of the focus is on cultural issues, which some foolishly think can be divorced from economic issues.
 The many other subjects touched upon can be found by visiting that tags/topics page here.

 “Information War” focuses on my writings on the real reason we’re in a period of crisis both economically, morally, and in foreign policy: conservatives have failed to fight for hearts and minds.
-They have not made contact with (words to eyes, sound to ears) the majority of our fellow citizens that can be classified as low information voters.
+They have not made contact (words to eyes, sound to ears) with the majority of our fellow citizens that can be classified as low information voters.

 About “Dispatches University”